VarenM/NerdleSolver/README.md

 open up solver.java and change line 65 (under the comment) to your file location of the eqs.txt file (use same syntax as example provided)

-place the two files in a folder and within a bash terminal, navigate to the folder and type: javac nerdlesolver.java (for compilation)
+place the three files (two java and one txt) in a folder and within a bash terminal, navigate to the folder and type: javac nerdlesolver.java (for compilation)

 then type: java nerdlesolver (to run program)